 By assigning a measurable target, the sales organization is clearly defining the minimum level of performance that will be accepted as a condition of employment.
 Without a quota, the employer is simply stating that sales production really doesn't matter.
 Sales will drop as a result, and let's face it, without a top line there will not be a bottom line.

 Determining a sales professional's target quota is a heavily debated topic among sales managers.
 On one end of the spectrum is the belief that quotas should be low enough so the entire sales team achieves it.
 This results in a feeling of accomplishment, creating a more productive environment.
 On the other end is the belief that quotas should be set so unreachably high that everyone is always striving to attain them.

 As a general rule, if 25 percent of your team is at quota or above, your assigned quotas are in the right ball park.
 If no one is reaching quota, they are simply too high.
-On the reverse, if everyone is above quota, although this would be a nice problem to have, chances are that your quota is too low.
+The reverse is if everyone is above quota.
+Although this would be a nice problem to have, chances are that your quota is too low.

 A more scientific approach to setting target quotas is to analyze the costs of running your business.
 If you know how much each sales representative must produce to cover your fixed costs and provide you with a reasonable amount of profit, you can determine your target quota.
 When we work with our clients in determining the right quota, we actually use an automated sales tool that accurately works the numbers to do this.
 You can download our Target Quota Calculation Tool here.

 Remember, eliminating quotas won't stimulate profits, but taking the time to set the right sales quotas will.
 After all, as Sybil F. Stershic once said, “The way your employees feel is the way your customers will feel.
 And if your employees don’t feel valued, neither will your customers.”